-The financial assets of the Group and the Company consist of cash receivables from customers, loans to subsidiaries and other receivables.
-The Financial liabilities of the Group and the Company consist of bank loans, liabilities to suppliers and related liabilities.
-The fair values of the above financial instruments, mainly due to their short-term nature, do not differ significantly from their book values.
+The fair values of the Group's financial assets and liabilities, which consist of cash, receivables from customers, loans and other receivables, liabilities to suppliers and related liabilities and lease liabilities, do not differ significantly from their book values, mainly due to of their short-term nature.

+The Group's bank loans have a floating interest rate and therefore their fair values do not differ significantly from their book values.